Abigail0411/LITA-CAPSTONE-SALES-DATA-PROJECT/README.md

 Group by [Product]
 Order by 2 Desc
 ```
-- calculate monthly sales totals for the current year
+- Calculate monthly sales totals for the current year
 ```SQL
 Select Month(OrderDate) as Sales_Month, Sum(Revenue) as Monthly_Sales
 From Sales_Data